The 26th Moravian Music Festival

-Please make plans to join our voices and instruments in music and worship, along with Moravian and non-Moravian sisters and brothers from across the continent and around the world, as we share our love of the Savior, love of music, along with learning, experiencing, and the hard work of preparation during the week-long Moravian Music Festival in Bethlehem, PA, July 18 – 24, 2021.
-All concerts are preceded by a band prelude, and are free and open to the public.
+Please make plans to join our voices and instruments in music and worship, along with Moravian and non-Moravian sisters and brothers from across the continent and around the world, as we share our love of the Savior, love of music, along with learning, experiencing, and the hard work of preparation during the week-long Moravian Music Festival in Bethlehem, PA.

 On the campuses of Moravian College and Central Moravian Church, Bethlehem, PA.

 Concerts each evening are preceded by a band prelude

 Concerts and services are free and open to the public.

 REGISTRATION is required to participate in choral and band programs, other ensembles, workshops, and the children and youth programs.
 REGISTRATION will be available in the fall of 2020.